obsidianmd/obsidian-help/en/Linking notes and files/Embedding files.md

 ![[Document.pdf#page=3]]
 ```

-You can specify the height of the embedded PDF viewer, by adding `#height=400` to the link destination, where 400 is the height in pixel:
+You can also specify the height in pixels for the embedded PDF viewer, by adding `#height=[number]` to the link.
+For example:

 ```md
 ![[Document.pdf#height=400]]